luweizhang/chess-ai/README.md

 The trained convolutional net will be used as an evaluation function to evaluate future states from the tree search.
 Then, the optimal move will be determined using the minimax algorithm (with alpha beta pruning).

-Please use virtual machine to run this:
+Please use/setup virtual machine to run this:

 ```
 brew install python@2